 Many storage managers spend a lot of time trying to figure out which SAN management tools will best fit their environment.
 Here's a new approach to this process: Turn it upside-down and try focusing on your environment first, and ask the hard questions of vendors about what they support after.
 You should note that mileage varies a great deal in terms of what is supported in discovery and monitoring, and LUN masking and zoning (which are quickly becoming a core part of SAN management).

 The first step to the whole process is to determine the scope of the environment you want to manage.
 For example, you need to know exactly what kind of storage networking equipment you have in place, the types of storage arrays and tape libraries you have, and what your requirements are for host OS support.
 You also have to ask yourself how far up the stack you want to manage.
-Answering these questions should help you determine which
+Answering these questions should help you determine which is best -- SAN management or a broader management console.

 After you've determined which type of management tool you need, map your needs into existing vendor offerings.
 The litmus test for a good SAN management tool really comes down to its ability to detect, discover and visualize SANs.
 This means that it has heterogeneous support -- that is, support for storage network equipment (from a variety of vendors), storage systems (both arrays and tape libraries) and a number of different host operating systems.